Mentorship

 • A veteran sales executive coached by a recent college graduate on the best way to use social media for business development

-• It could be a millennial teaching a baby boomer how to use Snapchat as a marketing channel
+• A millennial teaching a baby boomer how to use Snapchat as a marketing channel

 • A Gen Z employee mentoring a Gen X employee on the latest trends in technology